 BoxCast is committed to being the best live video streaming company in the world.
 We want to do everything in our power to ensure you’re having the best viewing experience.
-However, things happen that cause the video quality to suffer, and while the BoxCast Success Team is available to help work through most issues, sometimes refunds are necessary.
-Therefore we can issue refunds under the following scenarios:
+On the rare occasion that something does happen to interfere with your broadcast, we can issue refunds under the following scenarios:

 The broadcast is postponed or canceled prior to completion.

-There is a verified issue with BoxCast technology (e.g servers are down for an extended period).**
+There is a verified issue with BoxCast technology and servers are down for at least 15 minutes.

 The BoxCast software encounters a bug that significantly degrades your viewing experience.